mchrisman/zero-kerf-laser-jigsaw/single-page-puzzles.md

 ### Files

 * **The blank border template**: <a href="blank-border-template.svg" download>blank-border-template.svg (download)</a>
 * **A jigsaw puzzle pattern** made up of 2D pieces, instead of 1D edges.
 You can [get some here](https://mchrisman.github.io/jigsawGenerator/).
-(Hand-crafting your own is tricky, and not discussed in this tutorial.)
+(Hand-crafting your own is tricky, and isn't discussed in this tutorial.)
 * **Your own picture image**.

 ## Step-by-step